jxwleong/stm32-usart/Readme.md

     &nbsp;
 2. **GPIO port output type register (GPIOx_OTYPER) (x = A..I/J/K)**
+    &nbsp;
+    This register is used to configure the output type of each GPIO ports.
     ![GPIOx_OTYPER](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_OTYPER.PNG)
     Figure x.
 The register map for GPIOx_OTYPER from page 281 at [1].
     &nbsp;